 Former collegiate and Arena football star Tom Luginbill joined Scouts Inc. in 2002.
-When the NFL-based company was purchased by ESPN, Luginbill was promoted to national recruiting director.
+When the NFL-based company was purchased by ESPN in 2005, Luginbill was promoted to national recruiting director.
 He provides in-depth recruiting analysis for top collegiate football prospects on ESPN.com as well as on air analysis across ESPN networks for high school football recruiting and college football, including sidelines for an ESPN or ABC Saturday game.
-Luginbill has an extensive background in professional football as well as talent evaluation and has served in various scouting capacities since 1996.
+In addition, Luginbill is a regular host/analyst on SiriusXM.
+He has an extensive background in professional football as well as talent evaluation and has served in various scouting capacities since 1996.

 As a player, Luginbill set the all-time national junior college record for passing while playing for Palomar Junior College in San Diego in 1992 and ’93 when Palomar won the JUCO National Championship with an 11-0 record.
 He became one of the most highly recruited junior college players in the nation before transferring to Georgia Tech.
 After one season as the starter for the Yellow Jackets and the firing of Georgia Tech coach Bill Lewis, Luginbill transferred to Division I-AA Eastern Kentucky.

 Luginbill was named the ACC newcomer of the year in 1994 and was graduated from Eastern Kentucky with a bachelor’s degree in sociology.
 He also received a master’s degree in physical education from Marshall University in 1999.

 Luginbill then signed with the Texas Terror of the Arena Football League (AFL) for the 1996 season and played for the Florida Bobcats in 1997.
 After two seasons playing quarterback in the AFL, he turned to coaching.